AlmostBearded/GodotDebugDraw/README.md

 ## Autoload

 The only thing left to do is to add an autoload for the DebugDraw2D script.

+(If anyone knows how I could automate this please tell me!)

 Steps:
 1. Go to Project > Project Settings